 5. Keep a log of productivity reports

 If you want your thoughts to flow regularly, then solid confidence is a must.
 The best way to keep your head strong is by reflect on what you’ve accomplished every day, week, month, and year.
 Celebrate your wins, big or small.
 They all add up.
+I have a to-do list, an accomplished list, and a bunch of note pads where I write random thoughts and ideas.

 6. Have an office exercise